A simplicial category for higher correspondences: Preliminaries

-It is easy to see that the above three descriptions are equivalent.
-This composition operation does not produce a category because it is unital and associative only up to canonical isomorphism (we defined it using universal properties after all).
-Given $\mathcal{C}$, the identity profunctor is defined to be
+However, this composition operation does not produce a category because it is unital and associative only up to canonical isomorphism (we defined it using universal properties after all).
+Instead, we obtain a weak 2-category $\textbf{Cat}_{prof}$ whose objects are categories, 1-morphisms are profunctors and 2-morphisms are natural transformations between them.

-which assingns to a pair of objects $c, c^\prime$ the set of morphisms in $\mathcal{C}$ between them.
-With this data we obtain a weak 2-category \textbf{Prof} with categories as objects, profunctors as 1-morphisms and their natural transformations as 2-morphisms.